Dylan Scott (album)

-Dylan Scott is the debut studio album by the American country music singer of the same name.
+Dylan Scott is the debut studio album by American country music singer Dylan Scott.
 It was released on August 12, 2016, by Curb Records.
 The album features the single "My Girl", which was a number one hit on the Billboard Country Airplay chart.
 The album was re-released on August 4, 2017 with three new songs added.

 Content

 Scott co-wrote seven of the album's 13 tracks, including its first three singles.
 "Lay It on Me" was released in November 2014 as the first single from the album, though it failed to chart.
 "Crazy Over Me" was released as the second single in October 2015 and managed to become Scott's first top 40 hit on both the Billboard Country Airplay and Hot Country Songs charts.
 The third single, "My Girl," was released in July 2016 and became his first number one hit on the Billboard Country Airplay chart, while also reaching the top 40 of the Billboard Hot 100.

 The album was reissued on August 4, 2017, as a deluxe edition, with three new songs included.
 "Hooked" was released as the album's fourth single and became Scott's second top 20 hit on the Country Airplay charts.
 The other two new songs were "Sleeping Beauty" and "Can't Take Her Anywhere."